12 Strings, factors, and dates

 #> Levels: small medium large

 The levels argument controls the allowed values and their order.
 Without it, R defaults to alphabetical, which is why “high” comes before “low” and plots look wrong.
+But manually specifying levels for every factor in every analysis gets tedious fast, and tedium breeds errors.

 # Reorder levels manually